briglx/AzureBillingReports/recipies/README.md

 Transform the data using the PowerBi Template.

-- Open the `RegionsFromAzureListLocations.pbit` and select the path to the downloaded `AzureLocations.json` file.
+- Open the `sampledata/RegionsFromAzureListLocations.pbit` and select the path to the downloaded `sampledata/AzureLocations.json` file.
 - One the `Raw Data` tab, select the dataset click `Export Data` from the elipse.
-- Save the file as `Regions.csv`
+- Save the file as `sampledata/Regions.csv`

 Remove bad records by:

 - Remove the header row
 - Removing the `,` (comma) and `"` (quote)s from `"Tokyo, Saitama"` to `Tokyo Saitama`

-## Reservation Recommendations
+## Reservation Recommendations Table

 | Field | Type | Notes |
 |-------|------|-------|